-As depicted in Figure 5.1, consumers have purchased potatoes from the retailer at a price of Rs.
+As depicted in the figure 5.1, consumers have purchased potatoes from the retailer at a price of Rs.
 192-226/kg during the survey where farmers sell their product to wholesalers in the area for Rs.
 134-151/kg.